leoleovich/grafsy/README.md

 # Configuration

+There is a config file which must be located under */etc/grafsy/grafsy.toml*
+But you can redefine it with option *-c*
-There is a config file which must be located under */etc/grafsy/grafsy.toml* Most of the time you need to use default (recommended) configuration of grafsy, but you can always modify params:
+Most of the time you need to use default (recommended) configuration of grafsy, but you can always modify params:

 ## Base